google/gson/UserGuide.md

 Here are some metrics that we obtained on a desktop (dual opteron, 8GB RAM, 64-bit Ubuntu) running lots of other things along-with the tests.
 You can rerun these tests by using the class [PerformanceTest](http://code.google.com/p/google-gson/source/browse/trunk/gson/src/test/java/com/google/gson/metrics/PerformanceTest.java).

-*   Strings: Deserialized strings of over 25MB without any problems (see <span style="font-family:courier new,monospace">disabled_testStringDeserializationPerformance</span> method in <span style="font-family:courier new,monospace">PerformanceTest</span>)
+*   Strings: Deserialized strings of over 25MB without any problems (see `disabled_testStringDeserializationPerformance` method in `PerformanceTest`)

 *   Large collections:

-*   Serialized a collection of 1.4 million objects (see <span style="font-family:courier new,monospace">disabled_testLargeCollectionSerialization</span> method in <span style="font-family:courier new,monospace">PerformanceTest</span>)
+*   Serialized a collection of 1.4 million objects (see `disabled_testLargeCollectionSerialization` method in `PerformanceTest`)

-*   Deserialized a collection of 87,000 objects (see <span style="font-family:courier new,monospace">disabled_testLargeCollectionDeserialization</span> in <span style="font-family:courier new,monospace">PerformanceTest</span>)
+*   Deserialized a collection of 87,000 objects (see `disabled_testLargeCollectionDeserialization` in `PerformanceTest`)

 *   Gson 1.4 raised the deserialization limit for byte arrays and collection to over 11MB from 80KB.

-Note: Delete the <span style="font-family:courier new,monospace">disabled_</span> prefix to run these tests.
+Note: Delete the `disabled_` prefix to run these tests.
 We use this prefix to prevent running these tests every time we run junit tests.

 ## <a name="TOC-Gson-Users"></a>Gson Users